Deadline of Submission: January 13, 2018

 RESULTS AND AWARDS

-Results will be announced by April through Facebook, NEA and Dramatic English web sites.
+Results will be announced by April through Facebook and Dramatic English web sites.

 There will be Certificates of Merit, Bronze, Silver and Gold Medal Awards presented to each Age Range under each Competing Category.
 Gold Medal Awards shall honour candidates who are marked 90 plus and will be presented with a winners’ certificate and a prize trophy; Silver Medal Award marked 80 plus with Bronze Medal Award winners marked from 70 plus.
 Those who marked 60 plus shall be awarded the Certificate of Merit.